miraytopal/Customer-Segmentation-using-RFM-Analysis/README.md

 **License**
 --
-This project is licensed under the MIT License.
+This repo is licensed under the MIT License